FAQ: Career Exploration & Planning

 What if my son or daughter does not know what he or she wants to do?

 This is normal.
 Many college students do not know what they truly want to do during college or even as they prepare to graduate.
 If a student is unsure about his or her interests and options:

-- Encourage a visit to Career Services: Our career counselors are available to help.
-If the student and career counselor agree that it would be helpful, the student can take a career assessment that we will review with the student.
+- Encourage a visit to Career Services: Our career advisers are available to help.
+If the student and career adviser agree that it would be helpful, the student can take a career assessment that we will review with the student.

 - Have them mine the TigerNet Directory: Approximately 5,200 Princeton alumni have volunteered to speak with students about the choices they made in terms of majors, careers and professional schools.
 This gives students the opportunity to learn about a variety of career opportunities while making valuable connections with Princeton alumni.